Developer – Klei Entertainment

-Another marvellous thing about this game is that it lasts as long as either player’s interest in the game or player’s level of skill.
-There is no average time in which the game can be completed in; it’s just one of those games that can be picked up and played for however long the player wishes, be that twenty minutes or twenty hours.
-Although it essentially falls in the same genre as Dead Island, open world survival horror, it’s far superior to Dead Island in terms of gameplay, and it’s even scarier and more atmospheric in my opinion, too.
+Another marvelous thing about this game is that it lasts as long as either player’s interest in the game or player’s level of skill.
+There is no average time in which the game can be completed; it’s just one of those games that can be picked up and played for however long the player wishes, be that twenty minutes or twenty hours.
+Although it essentially falls in the same genre as Dead Island, open-world survival horror, it’s far superior to Dead Island in terms of gameplay, and it’s even scarier and more atmospheric in my opinion, too.

 Storyline – 7/10